Big Animal That Starts With N

 The Nubian ibex (Capra nubiana) is a desert-dwelling goat species found in the mountainous regions of the Middle East and North Africa.
 These animals are well-adapted to the harsh desert environment, with a light brown coat that helps them blend in with their surroundings.
 Male Nubian ibex have long, curved horns that can grow up to three feet long.

 Nubian ibex are herbivores, feeding on grasses, leaves, and shrubs.
-They are excellent climbers, able to navigate steep and rocky terrain with ease.
+They are excellent climbers, able to figure out steep and rocky terrain with ease.
 Nubian ibex are most active during the early morning and late afternoon, seeking shelter from the heat during the hottest parts of the day.
 They are social animals, living in small herds consisting of females and their offspring.
 Male Nubian ibex are solitary, joining the herds only during the breeding season.
 The Nubian ibex is an important part of the desert ecosystem, helping to control vegetation growth and providing a food source for predators.

 Trends and Latest Developments